gatsbyjs/gatsby/docs/docs/winning-over-engineering-leaders.md

 ### Our content team and other less-technical members of my organization need to be able to make site updates.
 Are they going to be able to work with a Gatsby site?

 > Gatsby can pull content from any source, including all-in-one CMSs, like WordPress and Drupal, and headless CMSs.
 Your content team can work with whichever content editor suits their needs and preferences, including the CMS they're already using.
+You can also enable more collaboration between your content and development teams with [Gatsby Preview](https://www.gatsbyjs.com/preview).

 ## Case studies